Policies Unlawful Sexual Misconduct Policies and Procedures

 Preliminary Review of Appeal

-The Appeal Officer(s) will grant or deny review of decisions rendered by a Hearing Panel based on the student’s written appeal.
+The Title IX Coordinator may serve as the appeal officer or, in consultation with the Dean of Students, may appoint one or two Title IX Officers to serve as the appeal officer(s).
+The appeal officer will grant or deny review of decisions rendered by the grievance procedures based on the student’s written appeal.
 The decision to grant or deny review of the original decision will be made within three business days following the deadline to have submitted an appeal.

-1. Review Denied: The Appeal Officer(s) determines that a review of the original decision will not be conducted because the appeal fails to meet the criteria outlined above.
-In such cases, the Appeal Officer and the Title IX Coordinator will make no inquiry beyond the written material submitted and the original decision and any sanctions imposed will stand.
+1. Review Denied: The appeal officer(s) determines that a review of the original decision will not be conducted because the appeal fails to meet the criteria outlined above.
+In such cases, the appeal officer(s) and the Title IX Coordinator will make no inquiry beyond the written material submitted and the original decision and any sanctions imposed will stand.

 Appeal Review

-As part of the appeal review process, the Appeal Officer(s) will consider material and/or testimony previously presented or a written summary of the previous Hearing Panel meeting.
-The Appeal Officer(s) may, but is not required to, meet with the complainant, respondent, any witnesses and/or members of the Hearing Panel (if reviewed by an Appeal Officer) prior to making a decision regarding the appeal.
+As part of the appeal review process, the appeal officer(s) will consider material and/or testimony previously presented or a written summary of the previous grievance procedures.
+The appeal officer(s) may, but is not required to, meet with the complainant, respondent, any witnesses and/or members of the grievance procedures.
 The nonappealing party shall have an opportunity to respond to the appeal.

 Appeal Decision